okanina/customer_segmentation/README.md

 ## Limitations

 - Labels are not ground truth they are pseudo-labels
-- Data seems to be synthentic(though not confirmed on kaggle.) + static which does not reflect real-world seasonality
+- Data seems to be synthetic(though not confirmed on kaggle.) + static which does not reflect real-world seasonality

 ## Future Work